ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/ne_dgt_rules/README.md

 1. Configuration
 ================
+Before using some of the custom rules elements, first you have to configure the module.
+Below you can find information how to do that.
 ## 1.1.
 Default TMGMT translator.
 To implement the DGT FTT workflow you need to setup default TMGMT translator which will be used to communicate with the DGT Translation